psychoinformatics-de/ipsy-docs/content/pages/medusa/hardware.rst

 *******
 As of December 2017, the cluster comprises 16 nodes with nearly 300 CPU cores and 2.5 TiB of RAM.
-Centralized storage features more than 40 TiB of high performance SSD (plus additional HDD capacity), and is accessed by cluster nodes via 10Gb Ethernet.
+Centralized storage features more than 40 TiB of high performance SSD and 11 TiB of HDD capacity, and is accessed by cluster nodes via 10Gb Ethernet.

 Head Node (Medusa)